microsoft/semantic-kernel/README.md

 For C#:
 1. Create a new console app (Please use .Net Version 7.0).
-2. Add the semantic kernel nuget `Hexalith.Infrastructure.MicrosoftSemanticKernel`.
+2. Add the semantic kernel nuget `Microsoft.SemanticKernel`(Make sure you have selected the Prerelease check box).
 3. Copy the code from [here](dotnet/README.md) into the app `Program.cs` file.
 4. Replace the configuration placeholders for API key and other params with your key and settings.
 5. Run with `F5` or `dotnet run`